Pretzel Bites

 • 2 tablespoons melted butter

-Boiling Solution
+Boiling solution

 • 9 cups water

-• 0.5 cups baking soda
+• 0.5 cup baking soda

-Egg Wash
+Egg wash

 Method

 1. In a stand mixer bowl, combine the flour, sugar, yeast, milk, butter, and salt.
 Mix with a dough hook on medium speed for about 4-5 minutes until a smooth dough forms.
-If the dough is too sticky, add a little more flour.
+If the dough is too sticky, add a little bit more flour.

 2. Divide the dough into 12 pieces.
-Roll each piece into a ¾-inch rope and cut into 1-2 inch bites.
+Roll each piece into a ¾-inch rope and cut it into 1-2 inch bites.

 Notes